-EVs take top spot in Norweigan car sales; wireless charging roads explored
+EVs take top spot in Norwegian car sales; wireless charging roads explored

 Image credit: Reuters/Victoria Klesty